 The proponents of the idea of King David's tomb on Mount Zion, First of all, rely first on the new medieval tradition, mentioned above.
 And secondly, they rely on the scripture in the book of second Kings, on the relocation of the location of the Royal Cemetery field, to the UZA garden.
 In the new field in the UZA garden, the Kings of Manasseh, Amon, and probably Josiah, are the fifteenth, sixteenth and seventeenth on the list of kings of Judah.
 About Menashe says: "he was buried in the garden of his house in the garden of Uzza." and about the trust of his son: "he was buried with him in his burial in the garden of Uzza."
 In Josiah, he said, "in his covenant."

-And it is worth to be precise here that the burial area passed in the late days of the first house to the UZA garden, but it was not noted that the graves that had already been buried in the city of David were also transferred.
+And it is worth being precise here that the burial area passed in the late days of the first house to the UZA garden, but it was not noted that the graves that had already been buried in the city of David were also transferred.

 Today, after the extensive excavations in the city of David, a site is located in the south of the city of David, suitable for identification as the graves of the House of David.
 The site is now seen as a carved cave area whose case has collapsed.
 Many of the researchers show here the place of the graves of the Boiler House of the city of David.
 The caves were looted many years before the arrival of archaeologists for excavations in the city of David.
 Therefore, there are no indicative and identifying signs left in these burial caves.
 Despite the difficulties in identifying these burial caves as the tombs of the House of David in absolute form, I propose, to identify here the Tomb of King David, and even to give the site of the tombs of Kings in the city of David his obvious holiness.